bobanetwork/v3-anchorage/.gitbook/contents/hc/4_deploy-smart-contract.md

 This script uses the Foundry toolkit to deploy the base contracts and a set of examples, via Forge scripts located in `rundler-hc/crates/types/contracts/hc_scripts`.

-The Forge scripts are written in Solidity, with toolkit extensions to support scripting (for example reading system environment variables and using them within Solidity functions).
-Code which executes within a block:
+The Forge scripts are written in Solidity, with toolkit extensions to support scripting, such as reading system environment variables and using them within Solidity functions.
+Code which executes within a block (like the following) is translated into a transaction which is first simulated locally and then executed on-chain:

 ```solidity
 vm.startBroadcast(deployerPrivateKey);